jpfairbanks/hpc6220/writeup.md

 The module provide access to multiple process using a similar interface as pthreads.
-Because of the overhead of spawning OS processes or pthreads, the library provides a Pool class which encapsulates some state about a collection of worker procrocesses.
+Because of the overhead of spawning OS processes or pthreads, the library provides a Pool class which encapsulates some state about a collection of worker processes.
 Tasks can be submitted manually to the pool.
 A task corresponds to a function and a tuple of arguments to use for the function call.
 This is considered the manual way to use a pool of workers.

-As a higher level interface to this pool there are several higher order functions to make using this pool more conscise. these functions are all conceptually a map, but  differ based on their demand for ordered results, and blocking the calling thread.
+As a higher level interface to this pool there are several higher order functions to make using this pool more concise. these functions are all conceptually a map, but  differ based on their demand for ordered results, and blocking the calling thread.
 A map takes a function and a sequence of argument tuples and evaluates the function on each element of the sequence.